OHDSI/Authenticator/README.md

 ```
 ### LDAP authentication

-Authentication across directory requires special system account that used to search across directory.
+Authentication across directory requires special system account that is used to conduct search.
 `searchFilter` is a formatted LDAP query used to authenticate user.
 Query should include at least a parameter for
     user who is logging in.
-Formatted parameters should be encoded like for [`MessageFormat.format`](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html]).
+Formatted parameters should be encoded to fit [`MessageFormat.format`](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html]).
     Query example: `uid={0}`.
-For succesful authentication `searchFilter` should return exactly one record.
+For succesful authentication `searchFilter` must return exactly one record.
-    When single record was found then authentication service would try to bind to directory using distingueshed name of result node and
+    When a single record is found, authentication service will try to bind to directory using distingueshed name of result node and
     provided password.

 `url` defines server URL including protocol and port, e.g. `ldap://localhost:389`
-`userDn` Distiguesh name of system account having permissions to search across directory
+`userDn` Distigueshed name of system account having permissions to search across directory
-`password` Password of account represented by `baseDn` above
+`password` Password of the account
-`baseDn` Distinguesh name of top level tree node that gives subtree to search into
+`baseDn` Distingueshed name of the top level tree node that gives subtree to search across
 `countLimit` reduces count limit of search results, default is 0 meaning no restrictions
-`ignorePartialResultException` when set to true partial result exceptions would be ignored, this useful when
+`ignorePartialResultException` when set to true partial result exceptions are ignored, this is useful when
     searching on forest, multi-domain or multi-node directories
- `searchFilter` LDAP query that should return desired user node, authentication fails when query returns no records
+ `searchFilter` LDAP query that should return desired user node, authentication fails when the query returns no records

  Sample: